Sixth Committee (Legal) — 62nd session

 The Sixth Committee considered the item at its 2nd, 17th and 28th meetings, on 8 and 26 October, and on 19 November 2007.

 At its 1st meeting, on 8 October 2007, the Sixth Committee decided to establish a working group on the Administration of justice at the United Nations, to fulfil the mandate entrusted to the Committee by General Assembly resolution 61/261 of 4 April 2007.
-At the same meeting, the Sixth Committee elected Mr. Ganeson Sivagurunathan (Malaysia) as Chairman of the Working Group.
+At the same meeting, the Sixth Committee elected Mr. Ganeson Sivagurunathan (Malaysia) as Chair of the Working Group.
 The Committee also decided to open the Working Group to all States members of the United Nations or members of the specialized agencies or of the International Atomic Energy Agency.
 The Working Group held eleven meetings from 8 to 19 and on 25 October 2007.
-At the 17th meeting, on 26 October 2007, the Chairman of the Working Group presented an oral report on the work of the Working Group (A/C.6/62/SR.17).
+At the 17th meeting, on 26 October 2007, the Chair of the Working Group presented an oral report on the work of the Working Group (A/C.6/62/SR.17).

 Statements were made by the representatives of Australia (also on behalf of Canada and New Zealand), Portugal (on behalf of the European Union; the candidate countries Turkey, Croatia and The former Yugoslav Republic of Macedonia; the countries of the Stabilization and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro and Serbia; the EFTA countries Iceland and Norway, members of the European Economic Area; as well as Ukraine, the Republic of Moldova, Armenia, Azerbaijan and Georgia, aligned themselves with the statement), Liechtenstein, Switzerland, Egypt, Colombia, Honduras, Guatemala, Uruguay, Morocco, United States of America, the Sudan, the Russian Federation, Malaysia, Venezuela (Bolivarian Republic of) and Japan.